ToF-/SlicesOfFP/Slices.md

 ----
 ### Lists

-List are a way to collect values of the same type
+A way to collect values of the same type

 Ghci: